jdubois/jdubois-langchain4j-demo/README.md

 ### _Option 2_ : Running locally with Ollama and Elasticsearch

+This is the fallback option if the environment variables for option 1 are not set.

 This configuration uses:

 - __Chat Model__: Ollama with `mistral:7b` (see [https://ollama.com/library/mistral](https://ollama.com/library/mistral))